archaeocharlie/bokeh/sphinx/source/docs/user_guide/categorical.rst

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_pandas_groupby_colormapped.py
     :source-position: above

-Not that in the example above, we grouped by the column ``'cyl'`` so our CDS has a column ``'cyl'`` for this index.
+Note that in the example above, we grouped by the column ``'cyl'`` so our CDS has a column ``'cyl'`` for this index.
 Additionally, other non-grouped columns like ``'mpg'`` have had associated columns such ``'mpg_mean'`` added, that give the mean MPG value for each group.